 - Continued savings

-It is a green polyester that is designed to be people friendly and the polyester has been thermally bonded.
-Isotherm insulation has absolutely no chemicals like cellulose fibre insulation and no itchy fibres like aerolite insulation.
-In fact, it is so people friendly you could actually sleep with it like a duvet if you wanted too.
+It is green polyester insulation that is designed to be people-friendly.
+The polyester has been thermally bonded.
+It has absolutely no chemicals like cellulose fibre and no itchy fibres like Aerolite.
+In fact, it is so people-friendly you could actually sleep with it like a duvet if you wanted too.

 Recycled Insulation Pays Itself Off

 It will pay itself off in just under 2 years.
 By reducing your heating and cooling bills and creating a comfortable living environment for your family and office workers.
-We have isotherm installers in Durban, Johannesburg and Pretoria and would be happy to assist you with an isotherm price or cost of the material.
-Call us now for more information on this product!
+We have isotherm installers in Durban, Johannesburg and Pretoria.

 - 25% to 30% reduction in heating costs